Jürg Conzett: Biography

-Jürg Conzett was born on 28 September 1956 in Aarau, Canton of Aargau, Switzerland.
+Jürg Conzett was born on 28 September 1956 in Aarau, Aargau, Switzerland.
 His father was a surveyor.
 Conzett cites Swiss cartographer Eduard Imhof as an early influence.
 He is also interested in and inspired by the Baroque, such as works by the Grubenmann brothers, 18th-century Swiss engineers.

 In 1975 Conzett began studying civil engineering at the École Polytechnique Fédérale de Lausanne and ETH Zurich, gaining his diploma in 1980.
 From 1980 until 1987 he worked in the office of Swiss architect Peter Zumthor.

 In 1988 Conzett started his own civil engineering office in Haldenstein.
 In 1992 the office became Branger & Conzett AG, and in 1996 Branger Conzett und Partner AG.
 In 1998 Conzett partnered with Gianfranco Bronzini and Patrick Gartmann to form Conzett Bronzini Gartmann AG in Chur.
 Gartmann left the firm in 2015, and its name changed to Conzett Bronzini Partner AG.
 Conzett is chairman of the board of directors and in charge of building and bridge construction projects at Conzett Bronzini Partner AG.

 Between 1987 and 2004 he lectured on timber construction at the Fachhochschule Graubünden (Graubünden University of Applied Sciences).
 In 2015 he was a visiting professor at Harvard University Graduate School of Design.